matiasalek/structsInCpp/README.md

-# structsInCpp
+Structs in C++

-really easy concept about structs in cpp
+This is really an easy concept about structs in C++, specifically a reminder of my old university C++ lessons.